aosabook/500lines/web-server/chapter.md

   Code   Name                    Meaning
   ------ ----------------------- ---------------------------------------------------------------------------
-  100    Continue                Client should continue sending data 200    OK                      The request has succeeded 204    No Content              The server has completed the request, but doesn't need to return any data 301    Moved Permanently       The requested resource has moved to a new permanent location 307    Temporary Redirect      The requested resource is temporarily at a different location 400    Bad Request             The request is badly formatted 401    Unauthorized            The request requires authentication 404    Not Found               The requested resource could not be found 408    Timeout                 The server gave up waiting for the client 418    I'm a teapot            No, really
+  200    OK                      The request has succeeded 301    Moved Permanently       The requested resource has moved to a new permanent location 400    Bad Request             The request is badly formatted 401    Unauthorized            The request requires authentication 404    Not Found               The requested resource could not be found 418    I'm a teapot            No, really
   500    Internal Server Error   An error occurred in the server that prevented it fulfilling the request 601    Connection Timed Out    The server did not respond before the connection timed out